Subito-it/SBTUITestTunnel/Documentation/Usage.md

 ## Network monitoring

-This may come handy when you need to check that specific network requests are made.
+This may come in handy when you need to check that specific network requests are made.
 You pass an `SBTRequestMatch` like for stubbing methods.

     app.monitorRequests(matching: SBTRequestMatch.url("apple.com"))